Downtown Orlando Condos, Apartments, Homes

 APARTMENTS, CONDOMINIUMS, HIGHRISES

-Downtown Orlando is the core of Central Florida’s diverse emerging economy.
+Economic Center: Downtown Orlando serves as the core of Central Florida’s diverse emerging economy.
 It is the hub for finance, government, and commerce.
-Under the current longstanding leadership of Mayor Buddy Dyer, Downtown Orlando serves these industries by creating a business and quality-of-life environment that supports the various industries in the Downtown core and the entire Central Florida region.
+Mayor Buddy Dyer has been a longstanding leader in the development of the area, fostering a business-friendly environment.

 Established in the 1880s, Parramore is the historical hub of Orlando’s African-American community.
 The area is located just west of the Central Business district along Division Ave and West Church Street.
 Now considered an economically depressed area, Orlando leaders are working with business owners in the community to improve the area’s reputation.
 While some parts of the neighborhood have been gentrified, Parramore still maintains its historical African-American identity.